isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-fleas-in-the-yard/index.md

 But keep your yard tidy and healthy by not letting the grass grow too long: cut at least two inches above ground level when dethatching before treating with insecticide (optional).

-Maintain an attractive, insect-free yard by keeping grass short and healthy.�A good way to discourage fleas is to keep the lawn tidy, but not too overgrown.
+Maintain an attractive, insect-free yard by keeping grass short and healthy.A good way to discourage fleas is to keep the lawn tidy, but not too overgrown.
 - Dethatching will help destroy larvae in moist soil so they can't congregate near blades of grass where adults may lay eggs.
 ### **Step 5: **Don't Overwater the Yard
 Dont overwater the yard or garden - this will help to control fleas.
 Reducing irrigation excessively will help combat their reproduction cycle - keep the watering at a maximum of 1-inch of water weekly.